popfido/tensorflow-client-builder/README.md

 Additional engineering considerations:

-- Creating a channel is an expensive operation, should be cached.
+- Creating a channel is an expensive operation, thus a connected channel should be cached.
 - protobuf classes are dumb data holders, used for serialization and communication.
 You should build separate application specific object models that wraps around these protobuf classes, to provide additional behavior.
 Don't extend the protobuf classes for this purpose.
 See [Protobuf Java Tutorial](https://developers.google.com/protocol-buffers/docs/javatutorial).